vhda/verilog_systemverilog.vim/README.md

 ### Matchit

-This addon allows using `%` to jump between matching keywords as Vim already does for matchin parentheses/brackets.
+This addon allows using `%` to jump between matching keywords as Vim already does for matching parentheses/brackets.
 Many syntax files include the definition of the matching keyword pairs for their supported languages.

 Since it is already included in all Vim installations and the addon can be